WINKgroup/winkit-cli-angular/README.md

 - In Firestore the filter feature is case sensitive and must match the whole value
 # What's next?
 ### winkit angular update|u model \<modelName\>
-- Validate all generated html elements in the ViewModel of the detail component
 - Add the generated parameter to the table header in the list component

 ### winkit angular delete|d \<elementType\> \<modelName\>